Wilson 2 TDs, Thomas 2 picks, Seahawks beat Cowboys 24-13

 He was on the field as usual, and it took less than a quarter before Thomas was making a remarkable interception, pinning a deflected pass against his shin.
 It was the second two-interception game of his career and the first since his rookie season in 2010.

 Seattle was gifted three points at the end of the half when Randy Gregory was baited into a 15-yard unsportsmanlike conduct penalty, smacking Seattle’s Joey Hunt in the facemask.
 The penalty put Seattle in range for Sebastian Janikowski’s 47-yard field goal and a 17-3 lead at the half.

 Dallas also played a large portion of the second half without linebacker Sean Lee due to a hamstring injury.
-Lee had been listed as questionable for that problem.
+Lee said it was the same issue that had him listed as questionable on the injury report.

-Cowboys: Dallas returns home to host Detroit next Sunday.
+Cowboys: returns home to host Detroit next Sunday.